 The following scenes demonstrate real-time interaction with Babu.
 The resulting motion always manifests as a combination of previously obtained skills and an intent to adjust to user input.
-In this video, Babu has already learned how to move his weight from one foot to another and execute a periodic base stance that behaves well under random perturbations.
-This stability is essential for having a steady control during the interaction.
+In this video, Babu has already learned how to move his weight from one foot to another and execute a periodic base stance that behaves well under random permutations.
+This stability is essential for achieving steady control during the interaction.

 9. Teaching Babu - the beginnings

-The main thing that sets apart our design from usual computer gaming control is that one cannot directly force its will on what is happening on the screen since it must be consistent with both the laws of the simulated physics and Babu's existing kinematic kit.
-Hence teaching Babu begins with a learning process for the user itself, where he has to explore how the system reacts to a variety of input.
+The main thing that sets apart our design from usual computer gaming control is that one cannot directly force its will on what is happening on the screen, since it must be consistent with both the laws of the simulated physics and Babu's existing kinematic kit.
+The teaching of Babu therefore begins with a learning process for the user itself, whereby the user has to explore how the system reacts to a variety of inputs.

-10. User and AI create new moves together
+10. The user and the AI create new moves together